grame-cncm/embaudio/web/docs/lectures/lecture3.md

 # Lecture 3: Digital Audio Systems Architectures and Audio Callback

-By the end of this lecture, you should be able to produce sound with your LyraT and have a basic understanding of the software and hardware architecture of embedded audio systems.
+By the end of this lecture, you should be able to produce sound with your Teensy and have a basic understanding of the software and hardware architecture of embedded audio systems.

 ## Basic Architecture of a Digital Audio System